radesrdan/Spring-Ticket-System/README.md

 # Spring-Ticket-System
 Spring-Ticket-System is a ticketing application which allows developers to track bugs in applications.

-Deployed in TomCat
+Deployed using TomCat.

 Primarily developed in Spring Boot, uses h2 relational database to store the data.

 Accessible from localhost:8080/h2